LJacobDev/ljacobdev.github.io/README.md

 Thank you for taking a moment to visit my portfolio in progress!

-I've been spending a couple of years intensively learning web development technologies, but now it is time to show what I can do.
+I've been spending a couple of years intensively learning web development technologies, and now it is time to show what I can do.

 This area is undergoing development and will be experiencing frequent updates over the next while.